-$$(R \times (1-D) - (C_E + M) \le 0$$

-Volume ≈X% market share
+$$(R \times (1-D) - (C_E + M) \le 0$$ Volume \approx X% market share Scope \approx Y Products

-$$Scope ≈ Y Products$$

 Where the additional variable D is the discount percent entrants need to offer consumers to compensate for search and switch costs and to overcome the risk premium faced by the entrant.
 The rate of discount required can be established empirically, but there is prima facie evidence that a level of around 5-10% would be required.
-The subscript E ( $C_E$ ) refers to the input cost to the entrant.
+The subscript E (C_E) refers to the input cost to the entrant.
 The scale and scope of production is also explicitly stated as a volume equivalent to a market share of X%, and scope to be average overheads for Y products.
 Academic and empirical evidence suggests that the volume of production at which costs are calculated should be equivalent to a 20-25% market share.
-The number of products across which overheads should be recovered would be determined on a case by case basis, and would need to consider the range of products offered by an efficient operator.
+The number of products across which overheads should be recovered would be based on non-SMP products only.